jdyeakel/jdyeakel.github.io/teaching/ecology/section3.md

 <iframe width='100%' height='500' src='https://rdrr.io/snippets/embed/?code=%23Paste%20text%20here' frameborder='0'></iframe>

 > ### Discussion
 > 1. What is the difference between these two figures?
-> 2. What do they tell us?
+Relate the linear-spacing and log-spacing plots to the figure above.
+Do you see how the points in linear-spacing are slightly curved and that the points in log-space follow a straight line?
-> 3. If we assume that the data follow $$ B = a M^b $$ where B is metabolic rate and M is mass (as is often standard), do you think that $$ b = 1 $$?
-How can you tell from looking at the plots?
+> 2. If we assume that the data follow $$ B = a M^b $$ where B is metabolic rate and M is mass (as is often standard), do you think that $$ b = 1 $$?
+How can you tell from looking at the linear- and log-spaced plots?

 ## Origins of metabolic scaling